koanthony1/nemo-saucelabs/README.md

 }
 ```

-Define saucalabs `username` and `accessKey` to the config.json under `serverCaps` and register the plugin
+Define sauce labs `username` and `accessKey` to the config.json under `serverCaps` and register the plugin

 ```javascript
 "serverCaps": {